-We do not share information about parents with any third party without consent unless the law and our policies allow us to do so.
+We do not share information about pupils with any third party without consent unless the law and our policies allow us to do so.

-Where it is legally required, or necessary (and it complies with data protection law) we may share personal information about parents with:
+Where it is legally required, or necessary (and it complies with data protection law) we may share personal information about pupils with:

-- Our local authority to meet our legal obligations to share certain information with it, such as safeguarding concerns and exclusions - The Department for Education to meet our legal obligations to share certain information with it. - Suppliers and service providers to enable them to provide the service we have contracted them for. - Survey and research organisations to help us fulfil our public task. - Health authorities to meet our legal obligation to keep our pupils safe. - Health and social welfare organisations to meet our legal obligation and to protect our pupils. - Charities and voluntary organisations to help us fulfil our public task and to protect the pupils. - Police forces, courts, tribunals to meet our legal obligations to share information with them.
+Our Local Authority - to meet our legal obligations to share certain information with it, such as safeguarding concerns and exclusions and to ensure that it can carry out its statutory duties.

+- Schools our pupils are moving to to help us support our pupils who are moving to another school by easing the transition process. - The Department for Education to meet our legal obligations to share certain information with it. - The pupil's family and representatives to provide regular reports on the pupil's progress and to ensure the pupil's safety whilst at school. - Educators and examining bodies to meet our legal obligations and allow the pupil to be entered for assessments. - Ofsted to meet our legal obligations. - Suppliers and service providers to enable them to provide the service we have contracted them for. - Survey and research organisations to help us fulfil our public task. - Health authorities to meet our legal obligation to keep our pupils safe. - Health and social welfare organisations to meet our legal obligation and to protect the pupils. - Professional advisers and consultants to help us fulfil our public task. - Charities and voluntary organisations to help us fulfil our public task and to protect the pupils. - Police forces, courts, tribunals to meet our legal obligations to share information with them.